Spicy Pickled Onions

 - You can pickle sweet onions and other onions using this method, but they won’t have that pretty pink color.

-The spiciness of these onions can vary depending on 1) the type of chili pepper you use 2) how much of the pepper you use and whether you include the seeds, and 3) how long you leave the chili pepper with the onions as they pickle.
-You can see how the heat levels of different chili peppers vary in my spicy margarita post.
-If you want red hot pickled onions, pick a super spicy hot pepper like a habanero!
+The spiciness of these onions can vary depending on 1) the type of chili pepper you use, 2) how much of the pepper you use and whether you include the seeds, and 3) how long you leave the chili pepper with the onions as they pickle.

 Related recipes